Withdrawing from the University

 - Students who have paid fees in full and withdraw from the university will receive refunds for tuition and fees according to refund policies.

 - Students paying on an installment basis and who withdraw from the university will be required to pay the balance of fees due.

 - Refer to the Withdraw Refund Schedule for financial obligation as a result of withdrawing

 Student registration may be held on the following conditions:

 - Funds from scholarship(s), financial aid, contracts, exemptions, and other means that have been applied to a student’s bill

 - A student accepts his/her financial aid awards

-- Short-term loan application/Promissory Note for emergency tuition and fees loan (covers first installment only)
+- Short-term loan application/Promissory Note for emergency tuition and fees loan (covers the first installment only)

-For more information on Tarleton State University's withdrawal and drop policies, as well as refund schedules, please visit the Business Services website.
-Students may also contact the Registrar's Office at 254-968-9121 or email@example.com for more information on dropping a course or withdrawing from the university.
+For more information on Tarleton State University’s withdrawal and drop policies, as well as refund schedules, please visit the Undergraduate Student Catalog.